 Bitcoin¹ Blockchain development underway

 Development has begun for Bitcoin¹ to operate on its own Blockchain.
-The planned timeline for this is Q4, 2018.
+The planned timeline for this is early 2019.
 This means that Bitcoin¹ will transition from a token to a coin.
 Accordingly, BTC1 token holders will be rewarded with a 1:1 issue of Bitcoin¹ “Coin”.
 Obviously the outcomes of this are incredibly exciting and puts Bitcoin¹ on par with other cryptocurrencies like Bitcoin Cash, Monero, Litecoin, Dash, etc.